 While you’re staying at The Ireland Hotel, check out the various interesting and beautiful sites around town.

-Ka-Do-Ha Indian Village is a tourist attraction featuring a museum, arrowhead hunting, a trading post and tours.
-Located one and a half miles from Court House Square, this Village is a favourite for the younger children, and they love the Indian aspect and the artifacts they can find.
+Ka-Do-Ha Indian Village is a tourist attraction featuring a museum, arrowhead hunting, artifacts, stones and the burial mounds are great to check out.
+Open daily.
+TREASURE HUNT is a new daily event and special Hunts twice a year.
+Located about 2 miles from the motel, this Village is a favorite dig and find artifacts and added items.
+The Gift Shop is amazing.
 You can check out their official website here: KaDoHa.com

 Yes, you can go to the races!
 Just minutes from Murfreesboro every Saturday night.
-Time trials are at 7pm and the race starts at 8pm.
+Gates open at 5:00pm.
 Great fun for the entire family!
 They have a few other special races so check out their website for details: DiamondParkSpeedway.com

 Check out this video from May 2013: